Campaigns

 - Contacts — filter by standard fields and custom fields.
 Campaign creates a chat per contact at send time if needed.

-- CSV upload — columns must include at minimum
+- CSV upload — for WhatsApp, include at minimum a

 Step 6 (Wizard 4) — Schedule & submit